 Given these ever-changing times, organizations are consistently challenged to adapt to new trends in business.
 Like any skill, one can sharpen this by putting your brain to work- learn new skills at every turn.
 We gain massive rewards by ensuring that we remain open to change.

 How do you collaborate with others?
 Are you open to learning from those around you regardless of the difference in roles?

 Just as people execute ideas and plans, machines are operated by people.
 Organizations are keen to hire and retain individuals who work well within the team and can effectively actualize their vision.
 A few tips on how you can develop this in the long run include:

 - Have a genuine interest in your colleagues

 - Maintain your relationships and networks — Don’t let “Out of sight, out of mind” ruin relationships you’ve cultivated over the years

 In conclusion, it is clear that we all need to be life-long learners, as work today is less predictable and less structured as it used to be.
 What you know today may not be relevant in a few years.
-Therefore, hone your creative, human and persuasion skills, open yourself up to new experiences and explore the space that sits outside of your comfort zone starting today.
+Therefore, hone your creative, human and persuasion skills.
+In addition to this, open yourself up to new experiences and explore the space that sits outside of your comfort zone starting today.